Codium-ai/codiumate-docs/docs/chat/commands/commit.md

     Alternatively, use the **Auto commit message** button directly in the source control panel of your IDE.
 This button performs the same action, automatically inserting the generated commit message into the commit field, streamlining the process.

-!!! note "Available in"
+!!! success "Available in"
     - [Workspace Mode](../modes/workspace-mode.md)

-!!! tip "Threads"
+!!! threads "Threads"
     This command supports threading.
 [Read more about Threads](../threads.md).

 !!! example "Commit message using Chat"